michasa001/eth-cli/README.md

 ## `eth watchtransactions <ADDRESS>`

-watch all pending transactions on eth mainnet or transactions specific to an address
+Watch all pending transactions on eth mainnet or transactions specific to an address.

 ```
 USAGE